-A series of workshops took place last fall, where stories from long-time resident "experts" were used to build the first Citizen’s Toolkit --to be launched on this website later this spring.
+A series of workshops took place in the fall of 2015, where stories from long-time resident "experts" were used to build the first Citizen’s Toolkit --tab on this website.

 Community advocates, with varying levels of history fostering and nurturing neighborhood projects, came together during four workshops to share their experiences with one another.
 It was a unique chance for participants to engage with counterparts from all different parts of the city to exchange stories and learn from one another.
 With facilitation by CPI, participants were asked to talk about a major problem in the neighborhood they’d confronted, how they engaged neighbors, dealt with setbacks, and managed fears expressed by neighbors.
 Working as a group, participants teased out the useful approaches, tactics and resources used, and decided what to document in a Citizens Toolkit.
 CPI is documenting the lessons learned that will build up Toolkit content.